-I was diagnosed in May 2020, but I initially went to the ER in April of the same year with severe pain in my right chest and back area.
+I went to the ER in April 2020 with severe pain in my right chest and back area.
 I couldn’t lie flat, or take any deep breaths, like coughs or sneezes.
 I couldn’t bend forward to pick anything up, and I was getting fatigued from the pain.
 It had gone on for three days before I went to the ER, and when I got there the doctor listened to my lungs and told me I had intercostal myalgia, which is a muscle strain in the rib muscles.
 He said I needed to stretch and breathe through it, and I was sent home.

 The pain didn’t subside, but it became more manageable at times, so I learned to live with it.
 I didn’t return to the ER as we were mid-pandemic during the first lockdown, and I thought it was just muscle strain, so I continued taking pain medication and stretching.

 Exactly one month later, I was on a bike ride.
 I barely made it halfway up the climb trail when I couldn’t breathe.
 I couldn’t even support my own weight to ride back down to the car without multiple stops to gather myself.
 I didn’t know if I was going to pass out or throw up.
 I was confused, but I couldn’t catch my breath despite resting for 10 minutes or more.
 I couldn’t understand what was happening: I was a fit and active 33-year-old woman, who mountain biked all summer and skied all winter.